Priorities in gravitational waveforms for future space-borne detectors: vacuum accuracy or environment?: Comparing the phase of gravitational waves

 where $S_{\rm t}$ is the detector's power spectral density and $h_{\rm c}$ the source's characteristic strain.
 For the former, we take the LISA specifications as reported in \cite{2019robson}.
 The latter reads

 where $D_{\rm l}$ is the source's luminosity distance and $N_{\rm c}$ is the number of cycles it completes at a given rest frame frequency.
 For an observation window of 4~yr, the latter reads

-In order to be distinguishable from noise, a small phase shift $\delta \phi$ must satisfy the following criterion \citep[see, e.g.][]{kocsis}:
+{In order to define whether a small phase shift $\delta \phi$ is distinguishable from noise, we consider the following criterion, commonly used in more qualitative treatments of environmental effects on GWs \citep[see, e.g.][]{kocsis}:}

 where $\delta$SNR is a detectability threshold, customarily chosen to be equal to 8.
-With the aid of Eq.~\eqref{eq:SNR} and for a constant phase shift, Eq.~\eqref{eq:deccriterion} can be rearranged into a useful form,
+With the aid of Eq.~\eqref{eq:SNR} and {assuming} a constant phase shift, Eq.~\eqref{eq:deccriterion} can be rearranged into a useful form,

-which essentially states that the phase of a GW signal can be reconstructed with an accuracy of $\sim 2 \pi/$SNR \citep[see also, e.g.][]{2021katz}.
-Waveform templates are therefore only required to achieve an accuracy comparable to the limit imposed by Eq.~\eqref{eq:mindeph}, since any smaller contribution to the phase of the real signal would be washed away by noise.
-In this work, we will apply Eq.~\eqref{eq:mindeph} as a detectability criterion for both PN and environmental phase shifts: a crude but fair comparison.
-Adopting a more accurate criterion would likely decrease the sensitivity to account for the phase's accumulation and degeneracies.
+which essentially states that the phase of a GW signal can be reconstructed with an accuracy of $\sim 2 \pi/$SNR \citep[see also, e.g.][]{2021katz}. {Phenomenologically,} waveform templates are therefore only required to achieve an accuracy comparable to the limit imposed by Eq.~\eqref{eq:mindeph}, since any smaller contribution to the phase of the real signal would be washed away by noise.
+Adopting a more accurate criterion would likely decrease the sensitivity to account for {the phase's accumulation rate along with degeneracies and other subtleties of more accurate GW data analysis.} {Note also, that Eqs~(\ref{eq:SNR}--\ref{eq:cycles}) are technically only valid at Newtonian order \citep[][]{2019Mangiagli} .
+However, they suffice for the purposes of this work as they only serve to produce a reference SNR value, which we apply as a detectability criterion equally for both PN and environmental phase shifts: a crude but fair comparison in line with the phenomenological form of Eq.~\eqref{eq:fdotphenom} and the intrinsic uncertainties of astrophysical environmental effects.}